luofei2011/HitUI/freemen.md

 ####component.theform

 * selected checkbox by default
+* deal with the checkboxs when they are required

-* deal with the datas and return
+* *deal with the datas and return*
-* create a interface for setting the data's configuration of this FORM
+* *create a interface for setting the data's configuration of this FORM*

 ##global parameters